ealtili/Blog/AWS/DeepdivetoAdvancedVPCDesigns.md

 - Manage a single connection for multiple VPCs or VPNs that are in the same Region.
 - Advertise prefixes from on-premises to AWS and from AWS to on-premises.

+You can connect your Amazon VPC to remote networks and users using the following VPN connectivity options.

+- AWS Site-to-Site VPN: You can create an IPsec VPN connection between your VPC and your remote network.
+On the AWS side of the Site-to-Site VPN connection, a virtual private gateway or transit gateway provides two VPN endpoints (tunnels) for automatic failover.
+You configure your customer gateway device on the remote side of the Site-to-Site VPN connection.
+-

 ![VPC](https://docs.aws.amazon.com/vpc/latest/peering/images/three-vpcs-peered-diagram.png)

 We can peer our VPC with other VPCs directly in a point-to-point fashion either within a region or across to another region.